Haddox/prot_stab_analysis_pipeline/README.md

 Carrying out the pipeline requires multiple external dependencies.
 I have created a [`Conda`](https://conda.io/docs/index.html) environment with nearly all required dependencies.
 This environment can be recreated using the [`environment.yml`](environment.yml) file.
 Detailed instructions for doing so are described [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

 However, there is one dependency (`pymc3`) that does not yet work when I install it in the environment via `Conda`.
 Using a `Conda`-installed version of this module in the environment gives rise to an error message.
 I will try to troubleshoot this soon.
-But, in the meantime, I found that a viable workaround has been to install `pymc3` in my root directory, instead of in the `Conda` environment.
+But, in the meantime, I found that a viable workaround is to install `pymc3` in my root directory, instead of in the `Conda` environment.

 In the end, the way I got everything to work is to do the following steps in sequencential order:

 * First, *outside* of the `Conda` environment, install `pymc3` and other modules listed in the file `requirements.txt` using the command:

-    ```pip install -r requirements.txt```
+    pip install -r requirements.txt

 * Next, use `Conda` to install all other modules from the [`environment.yml`](environment.yml) file, as described above.
 By default, `pymc3` was not reinstalled in the environment since it already exists externally.

 Ultimately, these steps should provide all necessary external dependencies.
 To run the pipeline, the `Conda` environment first needs to be activated using the command:

-    ```source activate myenv```
+    source activate myenv

 where `myenv` should be replaced with the name of the `Conda` environment you created above.